prakashthelight/software-engineer-interview/README.md

 # Software Engineering Interview Preparation

-This repositiory would contain all of my notes, codes and other resources needed when preparing for any Software Engineer position.
+This repository would contain all of my notes, codes and other resources needed when preparing for any Software Engineer position.

 Inspired by: [Orr Sella](https://github.com/orrsella)